 Infinite Water designed a process to treat a complex mix of chemical and biological waste streams.

-The pilot evaluation treating 10,000 Litres per day to meet discharge limits was a success, leading to the customer requesting for two 200,000 litres per day plants to re-use the treated waste water.
+The pilot evaluation treating 10,000 Litres per day to meet discharge limits was a success, leading to the customer requesting a 200,000 litres per day plant to re-use the treated wastewater.

 Our client is the owner of one of the four large Industrial parks in Qingyuan, China.
 The park houses a variety of manufacturing and processing plants such as paint stripping companies, petrochemical product manufacturers and metal platers.